 - About 1.6 million metric tons per year of sediment is deposited in Chilika Lake by rivers and several streams.
 Some of the rivers are tributaries of the Mahanadi River, and others are streams joining the lake.

-- The water level in the Chilika lake shows seasonal fluctuations and also during high and low tides.
+- The water level in Chilika lake shows seasonal fluctuations and also during high and low tides.
 Similarly, A large area of Chilika Lake experiences submergence and emergence every year.

 Geography and topography of Chilika Lake

-- Chilika, the largest subelliptical brackish-water lagoon in Asia and one of the largest tropical lagoons in the world, has been marked as Category I of the marine protected areas and designated as a Ramsar site on the Ramsar Convention of Wetlands in 1981.
+- Chilika, the largest subelliptical brackish-water lagoon in Asia and one of the largest tropical lagoons in the world, has been marked as Category I of the marine protected areas and designated as a Ramsar site by the Ramsar Convention of Wetlands in 1981.

 - The north shore of the Chilika lake is part of the Khordha district, and the western shore is part of the Ganjam district of Odhisa.

-- The Chilika lake is a shallow water body with an average depth of 2 m and is about 65 km in length, It spreads from northeast to southwest parallel to the coastline with a variable breadth reaching up to 20.1 km.
+- The Chilika lake is a shallow water body with an average depth of 2 m and is about 65 km in length; It spreads from northeast to southwest parallel to the coastline with a variable breadth reaching up to 20.1 km.

 - The lagoon spreads over an area of 950 sq. km during summer, which swells up to 1,165 Sq.km during monsoon.
-The lagoon is connected with the Bay of Bengal near Satapada by means of an artificial opening made in September 2000, before which a 24-km-long narrow and curved channel running parallel to the coast was joining with the Bay of Bengal near Arakhakuda.
+The lagoon is connected with the Bay of Bengal near Satapada by means of an artificial opening made in September 2000, before which a 24-km-long narrow and curved channel running parallel to the coast was joined with the Bay of Bengal near Arakhakuda.

 - During winter, a large portion of this lagoon remains submerged and acts as a wetland, which also serves as breeding and nesting grounds for millions of migratory bird species.

-- High evaporation during summer and a large inflow of freshwater during the monsoon and post-monsoon seasons significantly influence the water spread area of the lagoon.
+- High evaporation during summer and a large inflow of fresh water during the monsoon and post-monsoon seasons significantly influence the water spread area of the lagoon.

-- The catchment area of the Chilika lagoon is 4,406 Sq. km, in which 68% is constituted by western catchment and 32% by the Mahanadi delta.
-The total inflow of freshwater has been estimated at 14, 331 million cubic kilometres per year.
+- The catchment area of the Chilika lagoon is 4,406 Sq.
+Km, in which 68% is constituted by western catchment and 32% by the Mahanadi delta.
+The total inflow of freshwater has been estimated at 14,331 million cubic kilometres per year.

-- The three distributaries of the Mahanadi River, namely, Daya, Bhargavi, and Nuna, account for 55% of the total inflow whereas the streams/rivulets from the western catchment contribute the rest 45%.
+- The three distributaries of the Mahanadi River, namely Daya, Bhargavi, and Nuna, account for 55% of the total inflow, whereas the streams/rivulets from the western catchment contribute the rest 45%.

-- A severe cyclonic storm in 1999 caused a dramatic change in the biotic communities in the lake
+- A severe cyclonic storm in 1999 caused a dramatic change in the biotic communities in the lake.